-NCC and Moscow Exchange have comprehensive physical and information protections, security policies and procedures that identify and address potential vulnerabilities and threats.
-In relation to systems security, to ensure that NCC security practices and protocols are in line with industry standards, its network infrastructure and security protocols are subjected to periodic independent third party vulnerability assessment (penetration testing).
+NCC and Moscow Exchange have comprehensive physical and information protection, security policies procedures that identify and address potential vulnerabilities and threats.
+In relation to systems security, to ensure that NCC security practices and protocols are in line with industry standards, its network infrastructure and security protocols are subject to periodic independent third party vulnerability assessment (penetration testing).

-The Moscow Exchange security management maintains a high degree of collaboration and cooperation with local and national law enforcement and intelligence agencies receiving timely intelligence briefings and threat assessments.
+The Moscow Exchange security management maintains a high degree of collaboration and cooperation with local national law enforcement and and intelligence agencies receiving timely intelligence briefings and threat assessments.
 System security standards are set and monitored at the Moscow Exchange Group level.
 A team of Moscow Exchange employees are dedicated to assessing, identifying, and remediating potential application security issues.
-These teams rely on internal processes, with the qoal to ensure that vulnerabilities are not introduced that may jeopardize the confidentiality, integrity, or availability of internal systems.
+These teams rely on internal processes, with the goal to ensure that vulnerabilities are not introduced that may jeopardize the confidentiality, integrity, or availability of internal systems.

-NCC has carried out several documents regarding information security: Information Security Policy and Data Protection and Security Rules that defines general guidelines for managing changes.
+NCC has carried out several documents information Information Security Policy and Data Protection and Security Rules that defines general guidelines for managing changes.
 Furthermore, there is the Malware Protection Policy that describes the process of tracking external security threats.
-To avoid negative effect of changes and large projects NCC has an independent project office system operating within the Moscow Exchange Group and enables functioning of the Committee for Coordination of Technical Modifications.
+To avoid negative effect of changes and large projects NCC has an independent project office operating within the Moscow Exchange Group and enables functioning of the Committee for Coordination of Technical Modifications.

-NCC takes into account the following international standards: STO BR IBBS-1.0 and ISO 27001.
+NCC takes into account the following international standards: STO CBR standard IBBS-1.0 and international standard ISO 27001.